satria-mitra/CASA0022-Water-Scout/README.md

-<h1 style="text-align: center;">Water Scout: A LoRaWAN-Based Water Height Monitoring and Visualization System for Urban Waterways</h1>
+<h1 align="center">Water Scout: A LoRaWAN-Based Water Height Monitoring and Visualization System for Urban Waterways</h1>

-<p>A dissertation for an [MSc Connected Environments](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/connected-environments-msc)</p>
+A dissertation for an [MSc Connected Environments](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/connected-environments-msc)
 <p>Centre for Advanced Spatial Analysis, Bartlett Faculty of the Built Environment</p>
 <p>University College London </p>

-<p>2023/2024 </p>
+##

-This project utilised an Arduino 1310 with LoRaWAN communication and Ultrasonic sensor to monitor the water level of the River Lea that flows below the House Mill, East London
+This project utilised an Arduino 1310 with LoRaWAN communication and Ultrasonic sensor to monitor the water level of the River Lea that flows below the House Mill.
+The data observed then transmitted to The Things Network and published to MQTT Client.
+A 3D visualisation web page using WebXR was built to display the water level of The House Mill in 3D scene.
+The House Mill was created by [Dr. Gai Jorayev ](https://www.ucl.ac.uk/archaeology/people/gai-jorayev) and published on [Sketchfab](https://sketchfab.com/3d-models/house-mill-in-2019-c87dd07ab29f474aa491c88bc6b4956f)

 |                         Water Scout                           |                3D Visualisations                 |
 | :----------------------------------------------------------: | :-------------------------------------------: |